elunna/hackem/README.md

 	- [ ] Update infravision tags.
 Only body heat should be visible.
 	- [ ] For everything that had MARM - maybe use the y value instead?
 Look into how monsters are armed, this must be related.
 	- [ ] Add alternate spellings
+	- [ ] Reformat all monst listings for easier reading.

 Other ideas:
 	- [ ] Add message for tick/flea multiplication?